 The majority of patients suffering from Lyme disease are treated with antibiotics once they’ve been properly diagnosed, though it’s becoming less and less clear that antibiotics are an effective course of treatment.
 We noted earlier that Lyme disease often goes undiagnosed until it’s reached a severe stage, and this is often the point at which antibiotics are no longer effective.
 Patients may feel a brief period of relief, only to discover that their symptoms return months or years later.
 This is known as post-treatment Lyme disease.
 The bacteria transmitted to the body through tick bites make their way into the body’s tissue, cartilage, and microbiome, making it incredibly difficult to fully eradicate them using antibiotics.
 Moreover, frequent antibiotic use disrupts and weakens a body already compromised by Lyme disease.

-Choose a Holistic Treatment Plan for Lyme Disease
+Choose a Holistic Support Plan for Lyme Disease

 At Ozark Holistic Center, we utilize a combination of dietary changes, supplements, and herbs to directly target the microbes causing your symptoms.
 We live in toxic environments full of inflammatory chemicals that only serve to exacerbate symptoms, and our mission to address every aspect of your health and wellness.